Hungry Healthy Happy

 • Shred 0.5 White cabbage and 0.5 Red cabbage, grate 2 Carrots and slice the 6 Spring onion (Scallion) diagonally.

-• Mix together 6 tablespoon Olive oil, 4 tablespoon Apple cider vinegar, 1 tablespoon Maple syrup, 1 tablespoon Dijon mustard, 2 Garlic clove and 1 pinch Sea salt and black pepper in a bowl.
+• Mix together 6 tablespoon Olive oil, 4 tablespoon Apple cider vinegar, 1 tablespoon Maple syrup, 1 tablespoon Dijon mustard, 2 Garlic clove and 1 pinch Sea salt and ground black pepper in a bowl.

 • Put everything together into a large bowl and mix well.